 On February 28, 2018, in connection with the Perceptive Credit Facility, the Company issued warrants to purchasel 90,000 shares of the Company's common stock with an exercise price of \$9.58 (the "2018 Warrants").
-The 2018 Warrants are exercisable for a period of seven years from the date of issuance, subject to certain adjustments as specified in the Warrants.
+The 2018 Warrants are exercisable for a period ofseven years from the date of issuance, subject to certain adjustments as specified in the Warrants.
 The 2018 Warrants were classified as equity and recorded in additional paid-in capital.
 They were valued at \$1.5 million using the Black-Scholes model.
 The Black-Scholes inputs used were: expected dividend rate of 0%, expected volatility of 105%, risk free interest rate of 2.8%, and expected term of 7.0 years.
-See Note 8, "Borrowing Arrangements", for further detail about the Perceptive Credit Facility.